-Factors that may inhibit our efforts to commercialize our products on our own include:
+Factors that may inhibit our efforts to commercialize QINLOCK or any future approved products on our own include:

-- our inability to recruit, train, and retain adequate numbers of effective sales and marketing personnel; - · our inability to raise financing necessary to maintain and grow our commercialization infrastructure; - the inability of sales personnel to obtain access to physicians or educate physicians about the benefits, safety, and effectiveness of QINLOCK or any future approved products, in particular in light of current reduced in-person access to medical institutions and personnel and other significant disruptions to the healthcare system and community due to COVID-19;

-- the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit, train, and retain adequate numbers of effective sales and marketing personnel; - · our inability to raise financing necessary to maintain and grow our commercialization infrastructure; - the inability of sales personnel to obtain access to physicians or educate physicians about the benefits, safety, and effectiveness of QINLOCK or any future approved products, in particular in light of current reduced in-person access to medical institutions and personnel in some areas and other significant disruptions to the healthcare system and community due to COVID-19; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.

 As a result of any potential partnerships in markets outside of the U.S. or Europe, or if we are unable to successfully establish our own sales and marketing capabilities in the U.S. or Europe and instead enter into arrangements with third parties to perform these services, our product revenues and our profitability, if any, are likely to be lower than if we were to market and sell any products that we develop ourselves.
-In addition, we may not be successful in entering into arrangements with third parties to market and sell our drug or may be unable to do so on terms that are acceptable to us.
-We likely will have little control over such third parties, and any of these third parties may fail to devote the necessary resources and attention to develop (as necessary in the relevant jurisdiction), sell, and market our products effectively.
+In addition, we may not be successful in entering into arrangements with third parties to market and sell QINLOCK or any future approved products or may be unable to do so on terms that are acceptable to us.
+We likely will have little control over such third parties, and any of these third parties may fail to devote the necessary resources and attention to develop (as necessary in the relevant jurisdiction), sell, and market QINLOCK or any future approved products effectively.
 If we do not maintain and expand our sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing QINLOCK or any of our drug candidates for which we receive marketing approval.
 In the event that we are unable to effectively deploy our sales organization or distribution strategy on a timely and efficient basis, if at all, the commercialization of QINLOCK and our drug candidates, if approved, could be delayed which would negatively impact our ability to generate product revenues.